Kansas City City Hall

-Kansas City City Hall is the official seat of government for the city of Kansas City, Missouri.
+Kansas City City Hall is the official seat of government for the city of Kansas City, Missouri, United States.
 Located in downtown, it is a 29-story skyscraper with an observation deck.
 Completed in 1937, the building has a Beaux-Arts and Art-Deco style with numerous architectural features and ornamentation throughout.
 One Kansas City Place was modeled as a 1980s version of City Hall, and is the tallest building in Kansas City.

 History

 Situated on a city block bounded by E. 11th Street, E. 12th Street, Oak Street, and Locust Street, this 29-story structure was designed by Wight and Wight in the Neo-Classic and Beaux-Arts architectural style and built to replace and expand an earlier city hall.
 It is the third city hall since the incorporation of the City of Kansas in 1853.
 Construction of the building lasted for 22 months and the concrete was supplied by then-political boss Tom Pendergast.
 Its location has served as the center of city government since 1937.

 When it was completed, it was the tallest building in the city.
 It is currently the third-tallest building in the city and one of the tallest city halls in the United States.
 The exterior features Indiana limestone.
 An underground parking garage extends under the south lawn.
 Several types of marble enhance the building’s interior design, including Pyrenees marble from southwestern France, travertine marble from Tivoli, Italy, and Verde antique marble from Vermont.
 Some of the woods are oak and walnut.
 The total cost of construction was approximately $6 million, which far exceeds the $4 million bond monies allotted for the project.